 No, green lacewings require specific environmental conditions and a large quantity of prey to reproduce.
 These conditions are not met in a normal household setting.

-I don't see the green lacewings I introduced, is this normal ?
+I don't see the green lacewings in my plants, is this normal ?

-It may take over five days after installing the green lacewing strips before the eggs hatch.
-It's not possible to differentiate the hatched eggs with the naked eye.
+It may take up to five days after installing the green lacewing strips before the eggs hatch.
 The lacewings become larger and more active about a week after hatching, and you may only be able to observe them from that point on.

 Are there any risks associated with using green lacewings ?